NillionNetwork/nillion-docs/docs/blacklight/verify/network.md

 | Currency Symbol | ETH                                             |
 | Block Explorer  | https://explorer.testnet.nillion.network        |

----

-# NIL Contract
+## NIL Contracts

-The current contracts for NIL on the L2 are at:
+The current contracts for NIL on the L2 are at the addresses below.

 | Property        | Value                                           |
 | --------------- | ----------------------------------------------- |